 - Collaboration with StoryCub, who offers video stories for kids online.
 They will feature my book later in the year.

 - Promotion on Facebook: I ran a short advertising campaign this has built up a fan base.

 - Publicity of my eBook at kids clubs in hotels in Borneo.

 - Posters around my village and in local shops.

-- Charity fundraising: As my book aims to raise funds for charity, I work with charities who are using my book with their own fund raising efforts.
+- Charity fundraising: As my book aims to raise funds for charity, I work with charities that are using my book with their own fundraising efforts.